MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 #### Advanced preferences

-* Full screen mode.
-On devices without hardware buttons Vespucci can run in full screen mode, that means that "virtual" navigation buttons will be automatically hidden while the map is displayed, providing more space on the screen for the map.
-Depending on your device this may work well or not,  In _Auto_ mode we try to determine automatically if using full screen mode is sensible or not, setting it to _Force_ or _Never_ skips the automatic check and full screen mode will always be used or always not be used respectively.
-On devices running Android 11 or higher the _Auto_ mode will never turn full screen mode on as Androids gesture navigation provides a viable alternative to it.
-Default: _Auto_.
 * Node icons.
 Default: _on_.
 * Always show context menu.
 When turned on every selection process will show the context menu, turned off the menu is displayed only when no unambiguous selection can be determined.
 Default: off (used to be on).
 * Enable light theme.
 On modern devices this is turned on by default.
 While you can enable it for older Android versions the style is likely to be inconsistent.